chrisandrew-dev/musicon/README.md

 ## Getting started
  * Download the files;
- * Open the "musicon" directory in your IDE; and
+ * Open the "musicon" directory in your IDE;
+ * Follow download instructions at handlebarsjs.com;
+ * Add handlebars.js to the root directory; and
  * Open "index.html" with your local development server ([or install this one](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)).

 ## Stack
 * HTML
 * CSS
 * Javascript

+## Dependencies
 * Handlebars.js

 ## Attributions